realBagher/Tensorflow_sandbox/README.md

 # Tensorflow_sandbox
-a seires of projects implemented using TensorFlow 2.0
+a series of projects implemented using TensorFlow 2.0